Frequently Asked Landscaping Questions and Answers

 Keep your garden clean.
 Pick up plant debris, remove dying stems or branches, weed the area regularly, and toss the debris in the garbage.

-Fertilize just enough to keep your plants happy - too much fertilizer promotes weak growth.
+Fertilize just enough to keep your plants happy - too much fertilizer promotes weak growth which is susceptible to disease.

 Wait to plant until the soil is warmed up.
 Planting to early will put extra stress on your plants and make them more susceptible to disease in the soil.